Official name: Republic of Bulgaria

-IMPORTANT NOTICE: If you plan to use your credit/debit card in Bulgaria, please inform your bank on your intention before departure!
-Otherwise it is very possible that your bank will block your account/ card for security reasons when you try to use it abroad!
+IMPORTANT NOTICE: If you plan to use your credit/debit card in Bulgaria, please inform your bank of your intention before departure!
+Otherwise it is very possible that your bank will block your account/card for security reasons when you try to use it abroad.
 Unblocking your card, when abroad, may cost you lots of phone calls and troubles!

 In every town and even in smaller villages you may find one or several Internet cafes.
 Bigger Internet cafes offer usually long distance call services as well.
 A wireless Internet connection is available in many public areas in the big towns (cafes, restaurants, hotels, malls, etc.).

 Phone cards for street phones can be bought at traffic places & shops or you can use the paid phones in the post offices or hotels.
-The number of street phones has recently decreased because of new¬er communication technologies.There are also a lot of Phone shops/kiosks where you can make long distance phone calls on low prices (0,07-0,20 BGN/min¬ute).
+The number of street phones has recently decreased because of newer communication technologies.There are also a lot of Phone shops/kiosks where you can make long distance phone calls for low prices (0,07-0,20 BGN/minute).

 Cell-phones and roaming (companies in Bulgaria):

-Outlets in Bulgaria generally accept 1 type of plug.
+Outlets in Bulgaria generally accept one type of plug.

 Offices - 9.00 am to 5.00 pm (Monday to Friday)